the-iea/ecem/DEVELOPMENT.md

 While running in development mode, any code can be changed and a simple browser page refresh reflects that change.
 Note that this flexibility is offset with slightly longer page loading times during development -- when deployed those delays will disappear as all files are bundled together and minified.

+See the [public/README.md](public/README.md) file for details on the structure of the web application.

 ## Deployment